 Are you protected against unexpected disasters on the road?
 Are you protected with the appropriate amount of comprehensive auto insurance?
 Or any at all?
 Comprehensive coverage is usually not mandated by your state, but due to these common comprehensive claims, it can be beneficial to consider

-We take a look at comprehensive claims are, what to do about them and how you can mitigate their risks below.
+We take a look at what comprehensive claims are, what to do about them and how you can mitigate their risks below.

 Comprehensive coverage is a type of auto insurance that covers damage to your car in certain situations.